-The Automotive Technology program is a comprehensive two-year course combining classroom instruction and hands-on training.
-The program is based on the eight Automotive Service Excellence (A.S.E.) topics in the National Technicians Certification Program to prepare students for the A.S.E. mechanic certification tests
+Automotive Technology is a comprehensive two-year program combining classroom instruction and hands-on training.
+The program is based on the eight National Institute for Automotive Service Excellence (ASE) topics and helps prepare students for the ASE certification tests.

-CBC's Automotive faculty aim to bring innovative technology into the classroom and the lab.
 Automotive Tech students learn the basics of computer diagnosis as well as traditional tool usage as they participate in the entire repair process, evaluating, repairing and maintaining vehicles.